-- The Mount Umunhum Trail is currently under construction.
-The trail will connect the Bald Mountain Parking Area to the summit of Mount Umunhum, and is expected to open for public use no later than spring 2017 , or as soon as possible following construction and once facilities at the summit have been completed.
+- The Mount Umunhum Trail and the associated bridges are currently under construction.
+The trail will connect the Bald Mountain Parking Area to the summit of Mount Umunhum, and is expected to open for public use no later than spring 2017, or as soon as possible following construction and once facilities at the summit have been completed.

 The primary goal of the Mount Umunhum Summit Project is to establish a visitor destination that balances public access, enjoyment, and education with environmental restoration.
-This aligns with two directives of the District's Mission: to protect and restore the natural environment, and to provide opportunities for ecologically sensitive public enjoyment and education.
+This aligns with two directives of Midpen's Mission: to protect and restore the natural environment, and to provide opportunities for ecologically-sensitive public enjoyment and education.
 This goal will be achieved through the following:

 - Create a destination that is accessible to and accommodates a broad range of user groups and introduces new visitors to open space.

 - Remove or permanently cap physical hazards and restore the native landscape and habitat for wildlife as much as possible.

 - Provide minimal visitor amenities that complement and highlight the world-class views and open space experience.